scalikejdbc/scalikejdbc-cookbook/en/02_quicktour.md

 ### SQL Interpolation

-Since [String Interpolation (SIP-11)](http://docs.scala-lang.org/sips/pending/string-interpolation.html) was introduced to Scala 2.10.0, you can embed expressions to strings by `${...}`.
+[String Interpolation (SIP-11)](http://docs.scala-lang.org/sips/pending/string-interpolation.html) introduced in Scala 2.10.0 enables you to embed expressions surrounded by `${...}` into String literals.

 ScalikeJDBC offers an extension called "SQL interpolation" which takes advantage of this feature.